251. St. Augustine vs. Nietzsche on Evil

 (all lines from Part I, Scene 3; translated by Bayard Taylor)

-But Nietzsche claims evil impulses constitute us and, indeed, are our ground.
+But Nietzsche claims evil is indeed our nourishing ground.
 In section 371 he claims we “unintelligible ones” breaking with traditional morality “thrust our roots always more powerfully into the deep—into evil—while at the same time we embrace the heavens ever more lovingly, more extensively, and suck in their light ever more eagerly with all our branches and leaves.
 We grow like trees—that is difficult to understand, like all life!—not in one place, but everywhere, not in one direction only, but upwards and outwards, as well as inwards and downwards.”
 In section 225 he points out that, while great men have often reasoned “Nature is evil!
 Let us therefore be natural!,” preachers of morality have lied about evil people being miserable when, in fact, “they were only too well aware of the overflowing happiness of this kind of man, but they kept silent as death about it; because it was a refutation of their theory, according to which happiness only originates through the annihilation of the passions and the silencing of the will!” (section 326).
 And it isn’t just that evil people are happy.
 For “even the most hurtful man is still perhaps, in respect to the conservation of the race, the most useful of all; for he conserves in himself, or by his effect on others, impulses without which mankind might long ago have languished or decayed.
 Hatred, delight in mischief, rapacity and ambition, and whatever else is called evil—belong to the marvellous economy of the conservation of the race; to be sure a costly, lavish, and on the whole very foolish economy:—which has, however, hitherto preserved our race, as is demonstrated to us (section 1).
 We simply don’t realize, due to the naive shortsightedness of goodness, that “all “evil” instincts were subordinated to knowledge, were placed in its service, and acquired the prestige of the permitted” (section 110).
-So according to Nietzsche evil can be the ground for stability, knowledge, life, preservation, growth, and so on.
+So according to Nietzsche evil can, contrary to our received views and intuitions, be the ground for stability, knowledge, life, preservation, growth, happiness, and so on.

-Perhaps this is a semantic debate in which we have two terms, good and evil, which are actually referring to the same thing in different ways.
+Perhaps this is a semantic debate in which we have two terms, ‘good’ and ‘evil,’ which are actually referring to the same thing in different ways.
 But, assuming we really have two different philosophical visions of evil on the table, let’s ask: is one of these views more intuitive and/or rationally defensible than the other?
 If so, why?

 For my three-post series on the privation theory of evil, go here.